iver56/audiomentations/docs/waveform_transforms/time_stretch.md

 _Added in v0.2.0_

 Change the speed or duration of the signal without changing the pitch.
-This transform employs `librosa.effects.time_stretch` under the hood to achieve the effect.

-Under the hood, this uses phase vocoding.
-Note that phase vocoding can degrade audio quality by "smearing" transient sounds, altering the timbre of harmonic sounds, and distorting pitch modulations.
-This may result in a loss of sharpness, clarity, or naturalness in the transformed audio, especially when the rate is set to an extreme value.

-If you need a better sounding time stretch method, consider the following alternatives:
+This transform lets you choose between `method="signalsmith_stretch"` and `method="librosa_phase_vocoder"`.
+If you need other time stretching methods, consider the following alternatives:

 * [atempo in ffmpeg](https://ffmpeg.org//ffmpeg-all.html#atempo)
 * [Rubber Band library](https://breakfastquay.com/rubberband/)